angular/angular/aio/content/guide/universal.md

 npm install webpack @ngtools/webpack copy-webpack-plugin raw-loader @types/express --save-dev
 </code-example>

+{@a transition}

 ### Modify the client app

-You'll have to modify the client application in a few small ways to enable server-side rendering and to facilitate the transition from the Universal app to the client app.

-{@a transition}

-#### Enable transition to the client app

-A Universal app can act as a dynamic "splash screen" that shows a view of your app while the real client app loads behind it.
+A Universal app can act as a dynamic, content-rich "splash screen" that engages the user.
-This gives the appearance of a near-instant application.
+It gives the appearance of a near-instant application.

 Meanwhile, the browser downloads the client app scripts in background.
-Once loaded, Angular transitions from the static server-rendered page to the dynamically rendered views of the live client app.
+Once loaded, Angular transitions from the static server-rendered page to the dynamically rendered views of the interactive client app.

-To make this work, the template for server-side rendering contains the `<script>` tags necessary to load the JavaScript and other asset files for the interactive client app.
+You must make a few changes to your application code to support both server-side rendering and the transition to the client app.

-As is often the case, a production version of the client `index.html` acts as the template for server-side rendering.
-You'll get to that [soon](#index-universal).

-Essential changes to the root `AppModule` are the immediate concern.
+#### The root `AppModule`

 Open file `src/app/app.module.ts` and find the `BrowserModule` import in the `NgModule` metadata.
 Replace that import with this one: